-There are more cost effective and proven solutions that governments should be pursuing, rather than gambling our future on the pipe-dream of a coal industry more concerned about protecting profits than protecting our planet.
+There are more cost effective and proven solutions that governments should be pursuing to cut climate pollution.
+Throwing more money at CCS technology is gambling our future on the pipe-dream of a fossil fuel industry more concerned about protecting their profits than protecting our planet.

 Whether or not CCS ever becomes a viable technology, the United Nations Development program has said it “will arrive on the battlefield far too late to help the world avoid dangerous climate change”.

-Of course coal lobbyists are always pointing to the future, saying that CCS is just on the horizon.
-The problem is they’ve literally been saying that for decades.
-For example, in this 2009 Lateline report a coal industry executive says that commercial CCS plants would be up and running in Australia by 2015.
+Of course fossil fuel lobbyists are always pointing to the future, saying that CCS is just on the horizon.
+The problem is they’ve literally been saying that for decades!
+In this Lateline report from 2009, a coal industry executive says that commercial CCS plants will be up and running in Australia by 2015.
 Well, we’re still waiting …

 Because of the energy it takes to capture, compress and transport greenhouse pollution, CCS uses a huge chunk of the energy the power station produces in the first place.
 (They also use a third more water than conventional coal-fired power stations).